 A 2018 study of New York eviction cases (Collinson & Reed, here) established a connection between eviction and homelessness in New York City.
 The malfunctions of the housing market go both ways.
 A similar graph showing the percentage of household income for rent would also move steadily up from a baseline of affordability at 30%, rising to over 50% in 2019.

-America’s complicated housing market story includes a blaze of web articles (example here) that claim property management and rental housing acquisitions are good investments based on the volatility of sales (figure 3 below), offering the fun of bargain hunting coupled with the steady upward trend in asking rents (figure 2 above).
+America’s complicated housing market story includes a blaze of web articles (example here) that claim property management and rental housing acquisitions are suitable investments based on the volatility of sales (figure 3 below), offering the fun of bargain hunting coupled with the steady upward trend in asking rents (figure 2 above).

 Wall Street as Landlord

-Wall Street’s $60 billion [? net worth of Bill Gates, 2011] real estate purchases have altered housing markets all over the United States.
+Wall Street’s $60 billion [? net worth of Bill Gates, 2011] real estate purchases have altered housing markets throughout the United States.
 (NYT Story) The total funding for the Housing Choice Voucher program (Section 8) was a third of that at $20.292 billion [? cost of 2005 Hurricane Wilma] in FY 2017.
-As in the 2008 recession, the malfunction is not paying attention to the possibility that former housing policies put equity in ordinary families’ lives through homeownership have disappeared just as the public might have been ready to recognize the inequity built into the system since 1950 could be corrected for the damage to families of color.
+As in the 2008 recession, the malfunction is not paying attention to the possibility that former housing policies that put equity in ordinary families’ lives through homeownership have disappeared just as the public might have been ready to recognize the inequity built into the system since 1950 could be corrected for the damage to families of color.

 New York City’s real estate market includes some of the most high-profile properties in the world.
-Unfortunately, it is also one of the most expensive in which to invest.
-This wrinkle in a hot market is smooth with the invention of publicly traded real estate investment trusts (REITs).
+Unfortunately, it is also one of the most expensive investments.
+This wrinkle is the invention of publicly traded real estate investment trusts (REITs).

 These outfits are companies that invest directly in real estate through properties or mortgages.
 The Internal Revenue Service requires REITs to pay taxable profits in dividends to shareholders.
 Companies with REIT status do not pay corporate income tax.
-It has developed adjudicative services with support systems that recognize the rights of residents as renters.
+It has developed adjudicative services with support systems recognizing residents’ rights as renters.
 Investopedia’s description of Investing In New York City REITs is recommended reading.